Tokyo Metro 7000 series: Withdrawal

 After the refurbishment programme, a significant portion of the 7000 series fleet was withdrawn; four of these sets were shipped to Indonesia in 2010.

-In 2020, Tokyo Metro unveiled the 17000 series, which was intended to replace the remaining 7000 series sets by the end of fiscal 2022.
-As of April 2022, all operations have ended.
+In 2020, Tokyo Metro unveiled the 17000 series, which replaced the remaining 7000 series sets by April 2022.

+As of September 2023, ten-car set 7101 is preserved at Shin-Kiba Depot.

 Overseas operations

-Four 7000 series ten-car sets (7117, 7121, 7122, and 7123) were shipped to Indonesia in 2010 for use on suburban services operated by KAI Commuter (previously called "KA Commuter Jabodetabek" or "KRL Jabodetabek") in Jakarta.
+Four 7000 series ten-car sets (7117, 7121, 7122, and 7123) were shipped to Indonesia in 2010 for use on suburban services operated by KAI Commuter (formerly "KA Commuter Jabodetabek" or "KRL Jabodetabek") in Jakarta.
 The four sets were reduced to eight-car formations and are formed as follows, based at Depok Depot.

 The two M1 cars in each set are equipped with two pantographs.

 Accidents and incidents

-2013 Bintaro train crash: On 9 December 2013, set 7121 (KRL 1131) collided with a Pertamina tank truck at a level crossing at the Bintaro Permai intersection on the Rangkasbitung Line near Bintaro, South Tangerang, Indonesia, leading to 7 deaths and 45 injuries.
+2013 Bintaro train crash: On 9 December 2013, set 7121 (KRL 1131) collided with a Pertamina fuel truck at a level crossing at the Bintaro Permai intersection on the Rangkasbitung Line near Bintaro, South Tangerang, Indonesia, leading to 7 deaths and 45 injuries.
 The front two carriages of set 7121 as well as the tank truck were both destroyed in the ensuing fire.
-Set 7121 was scrapped in December 2014.
+Set 7121 was retired and scrapped in December 2014.